bill-kerr/tailwindcss-plugin-defaults/README.md

 ## Why

-Providing override-able, default styles is a well-known issue for users of TailwindCSS who wish to build reusable components.
+Providing override-able, default styles is a well-known issue for users of Tailwind CSS who wish to build reusable components.
 Without `tailwindcss-plugin-defaults`, the following element will have a background color of `bg-green-900` despite it being defined earlier in the class list.
 This is because `bg-green-900` is defined _later_ in the css file.

 ```html
 <div class="bg-green-900 bg-green-50">My background color is bg-green-900 😢</div>